Lie 2-algebras of vector fields: Lie 2-algebras of vector fields on stacks and their underlying categories

 \section{Lie 2-algebras of vector fields on stacks and their underlying categories}

 In the previous section we constructed a functor

-Recall that there is a forgetful functor $u:\Lietwo\to \Cat$ that assigns to a Lie 2-algebra its underlying category.
-Therefor for every geometric stack $\calA$ we have the category $(u\circ \X \circ \B\inv)(\calA)$.
-We should make sure that this category is equivalent to the category of vector fields $\Vectp(\calA)$ (and hence to Hepworth's category $\Vect(\calA)$ of vector fields on the stack $\calA$).
+Recall that there is a forgetful functor $u:\Lietwo\to \Gpd$ that assigns to a Lie 2-algebra its underlying groupoid.
+Therefore for every geometric stack $\calA$ we have the groupoid $(u\circ \X \circ \B\inv)(\calA)$.
+We should make sure that this groupoid is equivalent to the groupoid of vector fields $\Vectp(\calA)$ (and hence to Hepworth's groupoid $\Vect(\calA)$ of vector fields on the stack $\calA$).

 We start by promoting the assignment $\calA \mapsto \Vectp(\calA)$ to a functor